ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 >**Note:** If a Java exception class is generated as a Ballerina binding object, it would follow the naming convention `JException` or `JError`.
 For instance, the binding object's name for `java.io.FileNotFoundException` would be as `JFileNotFoundException`.

 ## Packaging Java Libraries with Ballerina Programs

-This section assumes that you have already read [Structuring Ballerina Code](/learn/structuring-ballerina-code/).
-When you compile a Ballerina program with`ballerina build`, the compiler creates an executable JAR file and when you compile a Ballerina module with`ballerina build -c`, the compiler creates a BALO file.
+>**Note:** This section assumes that you have already read [Structuring Ballerina Code](/learn/structuring-ballerina-code/).

+When you compile a Ballerina program with `ballerina build`, the compiler creates an executable JAR file and when you compile a Ballerina module with `ballerina build -c`, the compiler creates a BALO file.
 In both cases, the Ballerina compiler produces self-contained archives.
 There are situations in which you need to package JAR files with these archives.
 The most common example would be packing the corresponding JDBC driver.

-There are two kinds of Ballerina projects:
+There are two kinds of Ballerina packages:
 1. Produces executable programs
 	* Contains a default root module and one or more Ballerina modules.
 	* The default root module has a `main` method and/or one or more services.
-	* Build the project with `ballerina build`.
+	* Build the package with `ballerina build`.
 2. Produces Ballerina library modules
-	* Contains one or more Ballerina library modules, with at least one exported module.
+	* Contains one or more Ballerina library modules with at least one exported module.
 	* Build the modules with `ballerina build -c`.
 	* Usually, the compiled library modules are pushed to Ballerina central.

-How you package JAR files with compiled archives is the same in both kinds of projects.
-Therefore, a sample Ballerina project, which produces an executable is used here.
+How you package JAR files with compiled archives is the same in both kinds of packages.
+Therefore, a sample Ballerina package, which produces an executable is used here.

-Here, is a Ballerina project layout of a microservice called "order management".
+Here, is a Ballerina package layout of a microservice called "order management".
 The module `ordermgt` - the root module - contains a RESTFul service, which exposes resource functions to create, retrieve, update, and cancel orders.
 The `dbutils` module offers utility functions, which use a MySQL database to store orders.

 ```
 ordermgt_service/